 - Best practices for your bios and profile photos

 - Tools Training (photo editing, Canva + Buffer)

-You also get 3 of my favorite graphic design templates for your social media needs + beautiful worksheets to help you plan.
+You also get 3 graphic design templates for your social media needs and beautiful PDF worksheets to help you plan.

-People are finding the information in this course "very" or "extremely" helpful," and the lessons "clear" and "engaging."
+People find the information in this course "very" or "extremely" helpful," and the lessons "clear" and "engaging."